Population: 29,000 (98% Human – Ffolk, 1% Human Various, 1% Dwarf – Shield),

 - 1335 DR: Year of the Snow Winds: The Bleak Winter strikes the North in the early months of this year, the harshest and coldest winter from a decade of freezing winters.

 - King Dagdar of Moray leads an assault against the norl settlement of Trondheim and is slain.
-King Dynnegall is crowned King of Moray.
+King Dynnegahl is crowned King of Moray.

 - 1336 DR: Year of the Dark Dragon: Reprisal raids from Norland lead to large swathes of Moray being occupied by norl raiders.
 King Bryon Kendrick sends warriors from Corwell to help Moray fight back the invaders.